 Ted also invites Federal Ministers to the electorate.
 Since 2016, he has hosted the Prime Minister, the Deputy Prime Minister, the Foreign Minister, the Attorney General, the Industry Minister, the Health Minister, the Environment Minister, the Defence Minister, the Regional Development Minister, the Agricultural Minister, the Infrastructure Minister, the Minster for Cities and the Built Environment and the Tourism Minister.

-There are two main types of committees that Coalition Members of Parliament work on:
+There are three types of committees that Coalition Members of Parliament work on:

 These are internal Coalition committees where members of the Backbench meet together to look into relevant pieces of legislation.
-Ted sits on three Backbench Committees:
+Ted currently sits on three Backbench Committees: 47th Parliament – TBD

 Joint Standing Committees

-Within these hours, the Parliament attends to a variety of business:
+Within these hours, the Parliament attends to a variety of business as outlined below.

-Many Members take the opportunity when in Canberra to receive briefings on important issues relating to various elements within the community.
+When in Canberra, many Members take the opportunity to receive briefings on important issues relating to various elements within the community.
 These range from departmental briefings on specific areas, community groups, business leaders or advocacy groups and is an efficient way to hear from these people.
 Ted takes this opportunity to hear from departments and community leaders that relate to the issues that are most important to Fairfax.